 Other methods of determining ovulation, such as daily ultrasounds to follow the development and ultimately the disappearance of a follicle (the most accurate method of documenting ovulation ) and endometrial biopsy to document secretory changes in the endometrium are too expensive or invasive for routine diagnostic assessment of ovulation.

-If the progesterone concentration is <3 ng/mL, the patient is evaluated for causes of anovulation.
-The minimal work-up includes serum prolactin, thyrotropin (TSH), follicle-stimulating hormone (FSH), and assessment for polycystic ovary syndrome (PCOS).
+If the mid-luteal progesterone concentration is <3 ng/mL, the patient is evaluated for causes of anovulation.
+The minimal work-up includes serum prolactin, thyroid-stimulating hormone (TSH), FSH, and assessment for polycystic ovary syndrome (PCOS).
 The etiology and diagnostic evaluation of anovulation are reviewed separately.
-(See "Etiology, diagnosis, and treatment of secondary amenorrhea".)
+(See "Evaluation and management of secondary amenorrhea".)

-Assessment of ovarian reserve — Diminished ovarian reserve can refer to diminished oocyte quality, oocyte quantity, or reproductive potential.
+Assessment of ovarian reserve — Diminished ovarian reserve can refer to diminished oocyte quality, oocyte quantity, or reproductive potential .
 The identification of diminished ovarian reserve is an increasingly important component of the initial infertility evaluation as patients are presenting for diagnostic evaluation later in their reproductive lifespan.
 Guidelines for testing from national organizations are available [7,8].
 However, there is no ideal test for assessing ovarian reserve.
 A number of screening tests are utilized, but no single test is highly reliable for predicting pregnancy potential.
 Therefore, coordination of tests provides the best assessment.
-Many (most in Europe) have moved to using anti-müllerian hormone (AMH) level as their main test for ovarian reserve.
-Curiously the test is NOT US Food and Drug Administration-approved, but insurance tends to pay for the test .

 Day 3 FSH and CCCT — Both the day 3 FSH level (where day 1 is the first day of full menstrual flow) and the CCCT, which is a provocative test for measurement of FSH, are widely used for screening ovarian reserve.
 The CCCT involves oral administration of 100 mg clomiphene citrate on cycle days 5 through 9 with measurement of day 3 and day 10 FSH levels and day 3 estradiol level.

-Meta-analyses of nonrandomized studies concluded that basal cycle day 3 FSH and the CCCT testing perform similarly for predicting ability to achieve a clinical pregnancy in women undergoing infertility treatment [11,12].
-With either test, a normal result is not useful in predicting fertility, but a highly abnormal result (we use FSH >20 mIU/mL) suggests that pregnancy will not occur with treatment involving the woman's own oocytes.
+Meta-analyses of nonrandomized studies concluded that basal cycle day 3 FSH and the CCCT perform similarly for predicting ability to achieve a clinical pregnancy in women undergoing infertility treatment [10,11].
+With either test, a normal result is not useful in predicting fertility, but a highly abnormal result (we use FSH >20 mIU/mL) suggests that pregnancy is unlikely with treatment involving the woman's own oocytes, particularly in women of more advanced reproductive age.

 Based on these findings and the cost advantage and simplicity of the day 3 FSH, we obtain a day 3 FSH concentration and consider a value less than 10 mIU/mL suggestive of adequate ovarian reserve, and levels of 10 to 15 mIU/ml borderline.
 The upper threshold for a normal FSH concentration is laboratory dependent; cutoff values of 10 to 25 mIU/mL have been reported because of use of different FSH assay reference standards and assay methodologies.